-How much is a $5,000 worth?
+How Much is a $5,000 Worth?

 As I mentioned earlier, there are only about 342 $5,000 dollar bills still around.
-Which means they’re worth much more than their printed value.

 Your best bet is to find a professional currency dealer/collector who will be able to put you in touch with someone willing to sell their $5,000 dollar bill.

 Why We Got Rid of High Denomination Bills in Common Circulation

 We stopped producing $5,000 bills back in 1945, and when you think about the time span, that’s crazy.

 Back then, $100 was the equivalent to nearly $1,400 today, meaning a $5,000 bill was only for the very rich and powerful.